Why is Omega-3 Fish Oil Important During Pregnancy?

 Which Foods Contain Omega-3 Fish Oil?

 The best sources of EPA and DHA are cold-water fish such as salmon, tuna, sardines, anchovies, and herring.
 Many people are justifiably concerned about mercury and other toxins in fish, especially during pregnancy.
 For this reason, purified fish oil supplements are often the safest source of EPA and DHA.
-A high-quality fish oil supplement from a reputable manufacturer like Nordic Naturals delivers the health benefits of EPA and DHA without the risk of toxicity.

 Many people think that flaxseed or flaxseed oil contains omega-3s.
 But flaxseed contains the shorter-chain omega-3, ALA (alpha-linolenic acid), which is different from the longer-chain EPA and DHA.
 EPA and DHA are the Omega-3s that the body needs for optimal health and development.
 While it was once thought that the human body could convert ALA to EPA and DHA, current research shows that such conversion rarely and inefficiently occurs.
 Fish oil is a more reliable source of EPA and DHA.